• Skip to main content

 • Call patients to inform them of their upcoming appointments and reschedule as needed.

-• Prepare patient files and charts prior to procedures being conducted and transfers to other physicians or departments.
+• Prepare patient files and charts before procedures are conducted and transfer to other physicians or departments.

 • Perform marketing and public relations with professionals if need be.